Thomas Britton Harris IV: Titans of Investing

 Titans of Investing is an elite collegiate student program founded and led by Harris since 2006.
-As of Fall 2021, its alumni network consists of 700 Titan graduates.
+As of Fall 2021, its alumni network consists of 700 Titan graduates from Texas A&M University and the University of Texas.

 Personal

 Harris is married and has four children.
 He currently lives in Austin, Texas and is an active member in the Christian community.